Houdini 21.0 Nodes Geometry nodes

 Point Deform

 You can use the parameters in the Deform tab > Point Deform section to adjust the point deform parameters.
-For the purposes of the muscle solver, only the regions on your muscles that are designated as Muscle End regions are significant.
+For the purposes of the muscle solver (when the ends are constrained to input animation as opposed to the nearest bones), only the regions on your muscles that are designated as Muscle End regions are significant.
 These regions act as target constraint regions.

 Muscles are deformed in this node by a Point Deform SOP so that muscle firing can be viewed “in context” with proxy animation.
 The animated output of this node is ignored by the solver otherwise.
 There is one exception to this notion however.
 In the Muscle Solver Vellum SOP, Muscle End Constraints have two possible modes of attaching muscles to the animation source.
 They can either attach to the nearest bone geometry (see the Muscle Constraint Properties SOP > Muscle to Bone tab), or the muscle ends can act more like “Pin To Animation” constraints by treating their animated positions as targets.
 In the latter case, the proxy animation being output by this node can be used as the animation source.